27 Amazing Things You Never Knew About Beauty Pageants

 Thomas Edison may have been a pageant judge.

 Yes, that Thomas Edison.
-There is a longstanding rumor, which Slate explored, that an early pageant at Rehoboth Beach, Delaware, in 1880, the inventor served as a judge.
-A lightbulb moment, indeed.
+There is a longstanding rumor, which Slate explored, that the inventor served as a judge at an early 1880 pageant in Rehoboth Beach, Delaware.
+A light bulb moment, indeed.

 Miss America became a tradition because of tourism.